- Code PHIL2012

 - Mode of delivery In Person

 Since the time of the Buddha, Buddhists have developed a rigorous and profound tradition of philosophy.
 The Buddhist path consists in the combined practice of philosophical reasoning, ethical practice and meditation.
 This course will focus on philosophical reasoning.
 For Buddhists, enlightenment is attained by gaining insight into the nature of reality (metaphysics), knowledge (epistemology), language (philosophy of language) and our ways of living (ethics).
 These insights are acquired, in large part, by subjecting our beliefs to rational scrutiny.
 In this course, we critically examine some of the core issues in metaphysics, epistemology, philosophy of language and ethics that are elaborated by Buddhist philosophers.
 The course proceeds by analyzing some core texts of Buddhist philosophy (in English translation) together with some secondary literature.
 We study Buddhist philosophy not as an item of historical and cultural interest but as an attempt to ascertain how much truth lies in this system of thought.
-Once we gain an understanding of the views expounded by Buddhist philosophers, we will subject their doctrines to rational scrutiny in the hope of attaining some enlightenment for ourselves.
+Once we gain an understanding of the views expounded by Buddhist philosophers, we will subject their doctrines to rational scrutiny.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Workload130 hours of total student learning time made up from: